Travel and Immunization Clinic for students and community

 - Post-travel consultation - Post-travel medical consultation for travel-related complications including fever, diarrhea and rash.

-**Mount Pleasant travel health services are available to students, faculty, staff, spouses, and dependents who are at least 14 years of age.
+*Mount Pleasant travel health services are available to the community, students, faculty, staff, spouses and dependents who are at least 14 years of age.
 Saginaw travel clinic has service offerings for all ages.

 What immunizations does CMU Health Travel Medicine offer?